ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 project planning, or payment scheduling system.
 As luck would have it, your co-founder is a skilled frontend developer who implements her part using the latest fad in frontend technologies.
-But for the recurrence expancion backend, your skills are required to provide the frontend with actual dates to display.
+But for the recurrence expansion backend, your skills are required to provide the frontend with actual dates to display.

 In close cooperation, the two of you have agreed on the requirements